antonyh/randonomicon/_posts/2023/2023-08-28-fountain-pens.markdown

 _4/5_

+### Kaweco Sport Brass

+A heavier version of the sport, this is a favourite already.
+The heft and build quality is perfect for me, and it feels indestructible.
+Medium nib is smooth, much better than fine.

+_4/5_

 ## Jinhao

 These are good pens, albeit a little heavier in the hand.
-I like heavy pens.
+I like heavy pens sometimes.

 ### 1200 'Dragon'

 Over the top gold pen with a Dragon for the clip complete with red 'gems' for eyes.
-Nice nib, and a solid writer.
+It has a nice nib, and is a solid writer.
+I've paired it with Parker Quink with good results.

 _3/5_

 ## Waterman

 I'm on the fence with Waterman.
 I'm just not sure.
+I like the designs, and the inks work well so I expect the same from the pens.

 ### Hemisphere